 “Working capital” is the cash a company has to fund its short-term operational needs like payroll, rent, and monthly utility bills.
 Working capital is calculated as current assets minus current liabilities. … Positive working capital is required to ensure that a firm is able to continue its operations and that it has sufficient funds to satisfy both maturing short-term debt and upcoming operational expenses.
-If the company has negative working capital that means that the business requires of a working capital loan to stay a float.
-Working capital loans are a business funding option that can help the business to continue operating when there’s a shortage of working capital.
+If the company has negative working capital that means that the business requires of a working capital funding to stay a float.
+Working capital funding are a business funding option that can help the business to continue operating when there’s a shortage of working capital.

 Other business funding options

 The cost of capital can be less competitive than our Bank Only EFT Funding.

 For short term needs, consider a SharpShooter Funding© Short Term Funding Account.

 Canadian Business Funding

 The Best For Your Small Business

 Sometimes a company does not have adequate cash on hand or asset liquidity to cover day-to-day operational expenses and, thus, will secure a funding for this purpose.
 Companies that have high seasonality or cyclical sales usually rely on working capital funding to help with periods of reduced business activity.
 Many companies do not have stable or predictable revenue throughout the year.
 Manufacturing companies, for example, have cyclical sales that correspond with the needs of retailers.
 Most retailers sell more product during the fourth quarter – that is, the holiday season – than at any other time of the year.